elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 Now we can create a small window to use for our game.
 We're going to create a rectangle that has a 600px width and a 400px height.
-The rectangle will reside our SVG element, and that will reside inside our HTML code.
+The rectangle will reside inside our SVG element, and that will reside inside our HTML code.

-You don't need to type this code in, but here's an HTML visualization that might help if you're familiar with HTML structure:
+You don't need to type this code in, but here's an HTML visualization that might help conceptualize how we'll lay out the elements on our page:

 ```html
 <html>